Meeds-io/meeds-docker/gce.md

 docker-compose logs -f meeds
 ```
 ## Preview Port 8080
 After Meeds startup.
-Click on `Web preview` Button and click on Preview on Port 8080.
+Click on `Web preview` Button and click on `Preview on Port 8080`.
 Enjoy!

+## Stop Meeds
+ - To stop Meeds without removing docker containers:
+    ```
+    docker-compose stop
+    ```
+ - To stop Meeds with removing docker containers:
+    ```
+    docker-compose down
+    ```
+ - To stop Meeds with removing docker containers and volumes:
+    ```
+    docker-compose down -v
+    ```
+You can start again meeds by following the previous step.

+That's all :)